-The pragma switch off the positivity checker for data/record definitions and mutual blocks.
+The pragma switches off the positivity checker for data/record definitions and mutual blocks.
+This pragma was added in Agda 2.5.1

 The pragma must precede a data/record definition or a mutual block.

-The pragma cannot be used in safe mode.
+The pragma cannot be used in --safe mode.